DigitalGlobe/tools/firebird/x64/doc/sql.extensions/README.autonomous_transactions.txt

 If exceptions are raised inside the body of an autonomous transaction block, the changes are rolled-back.
 If the block runs till the end, the transaction is committed.

-The new transaction is initiated with the same isolation level of the existing one.
+The new transaction is initiated with the same isolation level and lock timeout of the existing one.
+The only exception is that if existing transaction run in READ COMMITTED READ CONSISTENCY mode, then new autonomous transaction will run in CONCURRENCY mode.
 Should be used with caution to avoid deadlocks.

 Author: